SCThymian/bellabeat-case-study/bellabeat_case_study_github.md

 All data sets have 33 except for sleep data (24) and weight data (8).
 I will exclude the weight data frame from the analysis since it has too little participants, compared to the other data frames and to avoid biases.

-- Cleaning and formatting
+4. Cleaning and formatting

 After checking the data for duplicates and missing values, there were 3 duplicates in the sleep dataset found and then removed.
 Next, I ensured consistency by standardizing the column names in each data frame (right syntax and same format).
 This is helpful for merging the datasets later on.
 It was also necessary to clean the date-time format in the datasets before we merged them.

-- Merging Data sets
+5. Merging Data sets

-- Finally, I putted all the daily data together in one data frame and I did the same for the hourly data.
+Finally, I putted all the daily data together in one data frame and I did the same for the hourly data.
 Now the data is cleaned and ready for analyzing!

-## **4.Analyze**
+## **4. Analyze**

 Now we are ready to conduct the data analysis to gain insights into the data and identify trends that could inform Bellabeats´s marketing strategy.
 As determined by the Process step, I have a variety of data tables that measures different fitness parameters (steps, calories, distance, sleep, activity, etc) in both daily and hourly time frames.
 However, for organizational consistency as well as ease and simplicity, I will perform analysis on the data tables by whether observations are provided at a daily or hourly intervals.
 This is made possible because the “Id” column is a shared key that corresponds between each of the data tables.
 For an even more advanced.
 Since I have to present the results of the analysis later (on phase 5.
 Share) to my audience, I aim to create visuals, that will convey my findings in the most efficient way as possible.
 For that reason, I will use the powerful visualization tool Tableau (Public).